aws-powertools/powertools-lambda-python/docs/upgrade.md

 ## Feature Flags and AppConfig Parameter utility

-The current API is [deprecated](https://docs.aws.amazon.com/appconfig/2019-10-09/APIReference/API_GetConfiguration.html) for new accounts and we had to change this.
+AWS AppConfig deprecated the current API (GetConfiguration) - [more details here](https://github.com/awslabs/aws-lambda-powertools-python/issues/1506#issuecomment-1266645884).

-No changes are required to your code, but you must add `appconfig:GetLatestConfiguration` and `appconfig:StartConfigurationSession` IAM permissions for this to work in your Lambdas.
+You must update your IAM permissions to allow `appconfig:GetLatestConfiguration` and `appconfig:StartConfigurationSession`.
+There are no code changes required.